 Mercari: 10% Flat

 Mercari charges a flat 10% selling fee on the total sale amount (item price plus buyer-paid shipping).
-Payment processing costs are now borne by the buyer as a 3.6% "Buyer Protection" fee, so sellers no longer pay the old 2.9% + $0.50 processing charge.
+Payment processing is now a 3.6% "Buyer Protection" fee paid by the buyer — sellers no longer eat the old 2.9% + $0.50 processing charge.

 Poshmark: 20% Above $15